 Interested candidates can find country data information on Israel on the Israel Ministry of Foreign Affairs website under the heading Facts About Israel.

 - A stipend for the full academic year (nine months) is $23,300.

 - Hebrew and/or Arabic language study fees (maximum – $1,700)

 - limited health insurance for the grantee only

-- orientation meetings in the United States (attendance compulsory) and in Israel, and other grantee events during the course of the year
+- orientation meetings in Israel (attendance compulsory), and other grantee events during the course of the year

 - Applicants must be U.S. citizens at the time of application; permanent resident status is not sufficient.